ClaytonHunt/Todo.VerticalSlice/README.md

 	> list every year.

 ### Dictionary / Domain Language
-User: A generic nonpersona that applies to all personas
+User: A generic nonpersona that applies to all personas.
 Todo: A reminder of a task that needs to be completed.
 Task: The actual work needed to complete a Todo.
 Achievement: any kind of reward that comes with the completion of one or many todos.
 Journal: A listing of previously defined and completed todos.
 Flag: A named piece of meta data that can be applied to a Todo for filtering purposes.
 	  Each Todo may have multiple Flags.
 List: A group of Todos.
 Each user may have multiple Lists
 DPA: Digital Personal Assistant.
 This is the assistant that is included with your device.
 	 ex.
 Siri, 'OK' Google, Alexa, etc.
 Confirmation: any request that the user accpets the potential action before the
 			  system runs the action.

 ### Features and Scenarios
 - [ ] List Todos